syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Connectors.md

 ## MessageFlow

 A MessageFlow flow shows the flow of messages between two participants and is represented by dashed line.
-To create a [MessageFlow](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.BpmnFlowType.html#fields#MessageFlow), the [FlowType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnFlowViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnFlowViewModel_FlowType) property of the bpmnflow should be set to **MessageFlow**.
+To create a [MessageFlow](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.BpmnFlowType.html#fields#MessageFlow), the [FlowType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnFlowViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnFlowViewModel_FlowType) property of the bpmn flow should be set to **MessageFlow**.
 The types of message are as follows:

 * InitiatingMessageFlow
 * NonInitiatingMessageFlow